AbdulhakeemAdekunle/laravel-php-deploy-on-LAMP/README.md

 **Editing the .env file**
 `sed -i 's/APP_NAME=Laravel/APP_NAME=laravel/' /var/www/laravel/.env`
-`sed -i 's/APP_ENV=local/APP_ENV=production/' /var/www/laravel/.env` I want to assume that this is a production environment.
+`sed -i 's/APP_ENV=local/APP_ENV=production/' /var/www/laravel/.env` _I want to assume that this is a production environment._
 `sed -i 's/APP_DEBUG=true/APP_DEBUG=false/' /var/www/laravel/.env`
-Here I change this to false because in a prod env, when there's an error in my app, I want users to only see generic error message rather than a full error message with debugging information.
-But, for the first time, I can set it to `true` so that if it doesn't work as expected, I will get information about what went wrong.
+_Here I change `APP_DEBUG` option to false because in a prod env, when there's an error in my app, I want users to only see generic error message rather than a full error message with debugging information.
+But, for the first time, I can set it to `true` so that if it doesn't work as expected, I will get information about what went wrong._
 `sed -i 's/APP_URL=http://localhost/APP_URL=http://192.168.56.100/' /var/www/laravel/.env`
-The ip address can be a domain name or the host ip address.
-Here the ip address is for the Master node.
+_The ip address can be a domain name or the host ip address.
+Here the ip address is for the Master node._

-`sed -i 's/APP_URL=http://localhost/APP_URL=http://192.168.56.101/' /var/www/laravel/.env` # Slave node IP address.
-Comment this line out if you want to run the script on your master node.
+`sed -i 's/APP_URL=http://localhost/APP_URL=http://192.168.56.101/' /var/www/laravel/.env` _Slave node IP address.
+Comment this line out if you want to run the script on your master node._

 **Generate the APP_KEY value within your .env file:** Run the following command
 `cd /var/www/laravel && sudo php artisan key:generate`